Who Will Challenge For Inter s Serie A Crown Next Season? - UrduPoint

 The club are also keen to hold 22-year-old goalkeeper Gianluigi Donnarumma, who Pioli praised for his "incredible season".

-- Atalanta - Atalanta missed out on a best ever second place finish, days after losing out on their first trophy since 1963 in the Coppa Italia final.
+ATALANTA Atalanta missed out on an historic second place finish, days after losing out on their first trophy since 1963 in the Coppa Italia final.

-A third consecutive season of Champions League football was earned despite the disappointment of dropping to third place after a 2-0 home defeat to Milan.
+A third consecutive season of Champions League football beckons despite the disappointment of dropping to third place after a 2-0 home defeat to Milan.

 "I think that today Atalanta are at the highest level, but it will not even be easy to maintain this against rivals who have greater resources," said coach Gian Piero Gasperini.